MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/business-voice/country-region-availability.md

 1 Unless you have specific needs that prevent you from transferring (porting) your phone numbers to Microsoft 365, we recommend that you choose Business Voice with Calling Plan.
 Business Voice without Calling Plan requires the use of [Phone System Direct Routing](../direct-routing-landing-page.md).
 Direct Routing has many requirements that may increase the complexity of your deployment and may require the use of a Microsoft partner or consultant.

 2 Business Voice includes the licenses for Phone System and Audio Conferencing.
-Even though you can’t get a Calling Plan through us, you can contact us to purchase your licenses and get your phone numbers.
+Even though you can't get a Calling Plan through us, you can contact us to purchase your licenses and get your phone numbers.